BodenmillerGroup/IMCDataAnalysis/DEVELOPMENT.md

 * Continue going through the book

+### Execute the book

+* When you are done working through the book, within the Docker container open the RProject file and execute `bookdown::render_book()` to make sure that it can be executed from beginning to end.
+* Under `data/CellTypeValidation` have a look at the PNGs to check if celltypes were correctly detected.

 ### Add changes to CHANGELOG.md

 Finally, add all the recent changes to the CHANGELOG, create and merge a PR and create a new release (see above).